metacpan/metacpan-cpan-extracted/distros/S/Socket-More/README.md

 # DESCRIPTION

-This module makes it easier to generate the data structures to bind sockets on multiple addresses, socket types, and families (including unix) on a particular set of interfaces by name.
+This module makes it easier to generate the data structures to bind multiple sockets of multiple addresses, types, and families (including unix) on a particular set of interfaces by name.

 It implements `sockaddr_passive`, which facilitates solutions to requirements like these:

 ```
     'listen on interfaces eth0 and eth1, using IPv6 and port numbers 9090